rbottoms18/AMATH536_Paper/README.txt

 Ronan Bottoms

-This assignment was completed as a cumulative final assignment for AMATH 536 Mathematical Modeling of Cancer with Prof. Mamis at the University of Washington, Spring 2024.
+This assignment was completed as a quarter long project for AMATH 536 Mathematical Modeling of Cancer with Prof. Mamis at the University of Washington, Spring 2024.
 The writeup of the assignment can be read in report.pdf.

 -----------------------------------------------------------------------------------------------------------